Is Guadalajara Safe? How the Pearl of the West Can Bewilder Your Sense of Violence Statistics

 1st — If you are visiting the city, there are plenty of options in terms of luggage storage, so you don’t need to walk around with your carry-on bags.
 Reliable, convenient, and inexpensive luggage storage services you can find at Radical Storage.

-2nd — Book a transfer in advance if you are coming from the Miguel Hidalgo y Costilla Guadalajara International Airport to your final destination.
-You can use Get Transfer for that.
+2nd — Areas surrounding airports and train stations can be dangerous.
+Book a transfer in advance from the Miguel Hidalgo y Costilla Guadalajara International Airport airport (or from any station) to your destination and vice versa, so you can avoid scammers and criminals.
+I often used Get Transfer for that and it always worked fine.

-3rd — If you are visiting some more isolated places, hire a guide.
-You can find some amazing guides and tours at Viator.
-Not only they will give you insider information about historical and natural curiosities, but they will also warn you of risky areas and keep you safe.
+3rd — If you want to walk around and see some beautiful spots without the risk of getting lost (or worse), hire a guide.
+You can find some amazing and reliable guides and tours at Viator.
+They will give you insider information about historical facts and curiosities, and also warn you of risky areas and keep you safe.

 First, subscribe (for free) to receive my articles directly in your inbox and receive a special gift.
 Second, if you enjoy this article, please consider becoming a Medium member by using this link (you also support me by doing that) and enjoy access to premium, unbiased content.